 VA disability compensation was created to ensure veterans returning home from service with new or worsened medical conditions could still support themselves and their families, regardless of illness or injury.
-In 2022, over 5.8 million veterans received VA disability compensation for their service-connected conditions.
-Among those nearly 6 million veterans, the average number of service-connected conditions was more than six per veteran.
+In 2022, over 5.4 million veterans received VA disability compensation for their service-connected conditions.
+Among those millions of veterans, the average number of service-connected conditions was more than six per veteran.

 Talk to Us About Your Claim:

 With the sheer volume of disability claims moving through the VA’s system each year, mistakes happen.
 The VA has denied benefits for conditions that are undoubtedly service connected or has given low ratings to obviously life-altering conditions.
 When this happens, veterans have the right to appeal and to seek outside help from professionals who are experienced with VA law and practices.

 In this article, we will explain who is able to handle a VA claim or appeal on a veteran’s behalf and how much a VA disability attorney costs and can charge for their services.
 Knowing this information can help you find quality representation at the right price and avoid scams seeking to rob vets of their hard-earned benefits.

 In this article about how much a VA disability attorney costs:

 Who is able to handle your VA disability claim?